 - Insuring your car can help cover the cost of an accident.

-Author or research: Avoid the use of these words as verbs.
-Instead: Write/wrote.
+Resist the temptation to use these words as verbs.
+Instead: write/wrote.

 - He was the author of the paper.
 He wrote the paper.